 - National Child Safety Council

 With the current shortage of truck drivers across the nation, those who do well in trucking may enjoy unprecedented job security.
 Why?
 The ATA says this truck driver shortage could climb to 175,000 jobs in the next decade.
 Some trucking companies have a 100 percent turnover rate.
-The Bureau of Labor Statistics predicts that heavy-duty truck driving jobs may grow by five percent in the next ten years.
-So if you get your foot in the door, and you’re a safe and effective driver, then stick with it.
+The Bureau of Labor Statistics predicts that heavy-duty truck driving jobs may grow by six percent in the next ten years.

-A quick look at the news shows that many companies across America are downsizing and laying off workers.
-Not so for CDL (Commercial Driver’s License) truckers.
-We can think of no other industry that offers this kind of career peace of mind.
-Finally, no matter where you live, it’s always possible to get a job.
-And if you want to relocate, trucking is a great career option.
+A quick look at the news shows that many companies across America are downsizing and laying off workers but not so for CDL truckers.
+No other industry that offers this kind of career peace of mind.
+No matter where you live, it’s always possible to get a job, and if you want to relocate, trucking is a dependable career option.

-So would you rather pay for four years of college or finish just four weeks of training?
-The average 2016 college graduate leaves school with $37,172 in student loan debt.
-That’s about the same amount that new truck drivers earn in a year . . . and there’s no waiting four years to begin earning income.
+Would you rather pay for four years of college or complete just four weeks of training?
+The average 2018 college graduate leaves school with $29,800 in student loan debt; that’s close to the $35,000 that new truck drivers earn in a year; you don’t have to wait four years to begin earning income.

-Contact TanTara so we can explain our training requirements as well as our WorkSteps program.
-This unique approach to training helps us determine whether our prospective drivers have the mental and physical strength to safely perform their job.
+Contact TanTara so we can explain our training requirements.
 We’re very selective about who we hire; we want only the safest and most conscientious drivers driving our trucks.

 - Paid holidays